octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterMultisig/course.md

 - a user can approve an action (proposed by someone else)
 - a user can cancel his approval on an action.
 - an action is automatically executed when it has been approved by enough users (a threshold of number of approvals must be defined)
-- the smart contract must also handle a list of user allowed to approve an action
+- the smart contract must also handle a list of user in order to specify who is allowed to approve an action

 optionnaly